yhhcg/table/README.md

   ```

 The columns are not aligned.
 The following can solve this:
-  1. Table with table-layout: fixed;
+  1. Table with table-layout: fixed.
   2. Set column width using ``` <col> ```.

 ### Fixed columns and horizontally scrolling table